gcsalzburg/plonk/README.md

 ## How to use

-| See folder `demo-src` for an example of how to set up the folders
+> See folder `demo-src` for an example of how to set up the folders

+1. Download this repo and upload it into a folder on your server
-1. Create a folder called `folder-name-src` in root directory with this readme.
+2. Create a folder called `folder-name-src` in root directory with this readme.
 2. Add a file called `meta.json` to this folder with the following data as a minimum:

 ```json